yeswalrus/git-demo/README.md

 # git-demo
-This is a simple file to illustrate changes.
+This is a less simple file to illustrate changes.
+By adding addtional lines, we can more effectively test out our merge tols